The Eras Era

 Taylor's Worst Nightmare

-It all began in June 2019, when the master recordings of Taylor’s first six studio albums were sold to music executive Scooter Braun and his company, Ithaca Holdings.
+It all began in June 2019, when Taylor’s former label, Big Machine Records, along with the master recordings of of her first six studio albums were sold to music executive Scooter Braun and his company, Ithaca Holdings.
 The move sent shockwaves through Taylor and the music world—and ignited one of the most public artist-label battles in recent memory.

 «I found out when it was online, when it hit the news.
 Nobody knew.
 I knew he [Scott Borchetta] would sell my music, I knew he would do that.
 I couldn't believe who he'd sold it to.
 Because we've had endless conversations about Scooter Braun.
 And he has 300 million reasons to conveniently forget those conversations.»